Sportfive: Subsidiaries

 Sportfive's subsidiaries include, among others, the companies EKS, Brave and Build a Rocket.
 The latter is an esports agency that provides consulting, strategy and marketing campaigns for companies in the esports sector.
 Brave is a production company and provides creative and content development services, which produced for example Rio Ferdinand’s Tipping Point.
 Based in Switzerland, EKS was formed in 1998 as part of an effort by the IOC to formalise the transfer of knowledge from one Olympic Games organiser to the next and provides technical execution of event planning, production, and operational services.

+Build a Rocket

+Build a Rocket is a gaming agency that provides consulting and marketing campaigns for companies in the gaming sector.
+The GmbH was founded in 2016 in Cologne, where it has been headquartered ever since.
+The company also has offices in Barcelona, London, Paris, New York and Seoul.
+The agency's founders and managing directors are Alexander Albrecht and Tobias Heim.
+In 2025, Build a Rocket collaborated with the Deutsche Fußball Liga to promote the Bundesliga on gaming platforms such as Roblox.